ericspod/MONAI_101/README.md

 # MONAI_101
-Example repository with a MONAI 101 implementation
+Example repository with a MONAI 101 implementation.
+This is based on the [MONAI 101 tutorial notebook](https://github.com/Project-MONAI/tutorials/blob/main/2d_classification/monai_101.ipynb).

 ## Training